-Parenting Young Children is designed for parents with children 5 years of age and under and focuses on temperament, stages of development, expectations and age appropriate behavior.
+Parenting classes for parents with children 4 years of age and under (“1234 Parents! “) focus on temperament, stages of development, expectations, and age appropriate behavior.
 Call for fees and class schedule.
-The book Parenting Young Children by Dinkmeyer and McKay is required and available at local bookstores and CARE.
-The classes are two hours a week for eight weeks.
-Available from CARE of SE Michigan* - Family Programs, (586) 541-0033 or visit their website at www.careofsem.com.
+The book is included; and in most locations, child care.
+The classes are two hours a week for four weeks.
+Any parent who receives a Certificate of Completion at the last session will also receive a $20 gas card.
+Available from From CARE of Southeastern Michigan – Community Programs, (586) 541-2273. www.careofsem.com

 An in-home parent education program for pregnant mothers and families who have children ages 0-5.
 This program provides intensive case management services (i.e. resource referrals, service coordination, transportation, etc.) to participants.
-Available from the Supportive Opportunities program at CARE of Southeastern Michigan, (586) 541-2273 or www.careofsem.com.
+Available from the Supportive Opportunities for Families program at CARE of SE Michigan, (586) 541-2273. www.careofsem.com.

-Parenting Teenagers is designed for parents of teenagers ages 13-18 and looks at the challenges encountered by adolescents: independence, communication and peer pressure.
+Parenting classes for parents of teenagers (“Active Parenting model”) discusses technology, the latest in teen drug use prevention, and teen bullying.
 Call for fees and class schedule.
-The book Parenting Teenagers by Dinkmeyer and McKay is required and available at local bookstores and CARE.
-The classes are two hours a week for 8 weeks.
-Available quarterly from CARE of SE Michigan*-Family Programs, (586) 541-0033 or visit the website at www.careofsem.com
+The book, Active Parenting Teens, is required and available at CARE of Southeastern Michigan.
+The classes are two hours a week for six weeks.
+Available from CARE of Southeastern Michigan – Community Programs, (586) 541-2273. www.careofsem.com

 Substance abuse prevention information and materials are provided in all CARE parenting classes available through the CARE of SE Michigan office, (586) 541-0033 or visit their website at www.careofsem.com.